hrakaroo/glob-library-go/README.md

 This is a work in process.
 I'm attempting to port my https://github.com/hrakaroo/glob-library-java library to Go.
-So far I've gotten all of the code to compile and I'm just pulling over the tests now.
+So far I've gotten all of the code to compile and pulled over all tests.
 I still want to verify code coverage and run some benchmarks before it will be "done".

 I also fully acknowledge that this library isn't as "needed" for Go since Go ships